 It was the 2015 season that was really impressive as the team claimed the division title three-peat after they had a franchise best record winning 15 games and only losing one, as they were on their way to the Super Bowl with victories over Seattle in the Divisional round and the Arizona Cardinals in the NFC Championship game.

-Once again the Panthers couldn’t capitalise on their momentum in the playoffs as they went down to the Denver Broncos in Super Bowl 50.
-The next two years the Panthers made the playoffs but it was in 2016 that saw an end to the Panthers three year dominance in the south division as the Falcons claimed the title.
+Once again the Panthers couldn’t capitalise on their momentum in the playoffs, going down to the Denver Broncos in Super Bowl 50.

 Still got some burning questions about the Carolina Panthers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!